- 1 cup cubed fully cooked ham

 - 1 pound uncooked medium shrimp, peeled and deveined

 - In a large skillet, cook the ham, onion and garlic in oil until onion is tender.
 Stir in the broth, tomatoes, parsley and seasonings.
 Bring to a boil.
 Stir in rice.
-Reduce heat; cover and simmer for 15-20 minutes or until rice is tender.
-Add shrimp; cook 5 minutes longer or until shrimp turn pink.
+Reduce heat; cover and simmer for 15 minutes.
+Add shrimp; cook 5 minutes longer or until the shrimp turn pink and rice is tender.
 Discard bay leaf.
 Yield: 4 servings.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 "fabulous. great tasting and quick. the best combination"

 "Replaced chili powder with blackening seasoning and used diced tomatoes in place of stewed...great outcome!
 Served with cheddar biscuits, yum.
 Will make again!!"